Mattoon High School

-Mattoon High School is located in Coles County, Mattoon, Illinois, United States.
+Mattoon High School is located in Mattoon, Illinois, United States.
+It is a part of the Mattoon Community Unit School District 2.

+In addition to Mattoon, the district (of which this is the sole comprehensive high school) includes Humboldt and Trilla.

 History

 The original Mattoon High School, famous for its fish-shaped fountain, was relocated in 1956; the fish fountain, which symbolizes the past and future of the district's students, was moved to the new high school in 2005 during renovations.

 The school mascot is the Mattoon Greenwave.

 There are two stories behind the Greenwave nickname:

 The first being that the nickname comes from the surrounding corn fields blowing in the wind.
 The school colors are also based on the same farming tradition within the community with the green and "vegas" or "old" gold coming from the stalk and tassel from the corn fields."

 The second story for why they are the "Greenwave" is because supposedly the Tulane Green Wave (New Orleans) stopped in Mattoon at the train station on their way to play a football game in Chicago back in the mid 1930s.
 As the story goes, the MHS football team met them and in honor of that event, the school named the local team after them.

 Prior to the mid 1930s, Mattoon High School was commonly known as "Mattoon" or the "Green and Gold".